SAP-archive/teched2020-DEV166/exercises/ex1/README.md

 ## ###############################################################

-## Add Business Logic to Your Application
+## Exercise 1.3 Add Business Logic to Your Application

 In this chapter, you add some custom code to the CAP service, that changes, depending on the value of the property ```impact```, the value of the property ```criticality```, which in turn is used in OData annotations to control the color of some of the cells in the table of our work list page.